 Open Mon-Sat 4:30pm to 1:30am, closed Sun

 The décor is not much, but what do you expect from a Costco-priced bar?
 Red paint overwhelmingly adorns the black interior, and the plywood counter seating wouldn’t be out of place at your local tachinomiya.
-What would be, though, is the cool Frank Sinatra and Edith Piaf crooning out of the speakers.
-A lively and enthusiastic clientele, younger than the denizens of oyaji-infested the local yakitori joints, only adds to the appeal.
+What would be, though, is the cool Frank Sinatra and Edith Piaf tunes crooning out of the speakers.
+A lively and enthusiastic clientele, much younger than the usual denizens of oyaji-infested local yakitori joints, only adds to the appeal.

 At the end of the night, after meeting the challenge to sample pretty much everything on the drinks menu, we tottered gingerly to the register, where we each doled out another ¥2,500.
 All told, the evening cost a little under ¥8,000 for the two of us—including entry fee, drinks and food.
 Don’t be dismayed if you can’t get a seat, Genka Bar fills up fast.
 It’s hardly surprising.